Tickets

 Who designed the Sydney Opera House?

-When was the Sydney Opera House built?
+When was the Sydney Opera House completed?

-What’s inside the Sydney Opera House?
+Can visitors explore the architecture inside the Opera House?

-How big is the Sydney Opera House?
+Where is the Sydney Opera House located?